chimera-linux/cports/Packaging.md

 * `patch_args` *(list)* Options passed to `patch` when applying patches, in addition to the builtin ones (`-sNp1 -V none`).
 You can use this to override the strip count or pass additional options.
+* `provider_priority` *(int)* The final tie-breaker when choosing between two virtual providers to install.
+When everything else fails (i.e. version is the same and so on), the provider with the higher priority is chosen.
+  Defaults to 0.
 * `provides` *(list)* A list of packages provided virtually, specified in the format `foo=1.0-r0`.
 The package manager will consider these alternative names for the package, and automatically have them